 First event integrating this multidisciplinary field was the Prague Conference on Human Rights, organized in Spring 2019, in cooperation with Norwich University (US).
 This event referred to major anniversaries connected to year 2019, and offered panels bridging multiple disciplines.
 In a related field, we also host the conference Model United Nations PORGMUN in the Spring 2018 and are proud to be a partner of UNICEF Czech Republic.

 Collaborating with researchers and working professionals allows our students to utilize knowledge only experts in the field can offer, while our students and faculty are able to support and give insight to company projects.
 Since Fall 2012, we have successfully organized 80+ projects with a wide range of partners.
-Below, we proudly showcase an overview of recent winning projects from our School of Business Administration.
+We proudly showcase an overview of recent winning projects from our School of Business Administration here.
 Congratulations to all winners and thank you to all instructors and sponsoring companies who allowed this to happen.

 Information on AAU Student projects for possible clients can be found here.